cwdrunner/faasdemo/README.md

 ## architecture
 The home lab consists of the following components:

 - 4 Raspbery Pi 4b with 4Gb Ram.
 Arm CPU.
 32 Gb micro SD cards.
-POE Hats, This group acts as the K3s cluster
+POE Hats, This group acts as the K3s cluster.
+Static IP addresses.
+192.168.10.11-192.168.10.14
 - 2-4 port POE Gb unmanaged routers.
 Obviously an 8 or 16 port router would be better but the lab evolved.
 - A spare HP laptop.
 AMD CPU.
 The laptop became a major controller as a lot of things wouldn't run on ARM and so it was easier to move forward.
 Future projects could push the technology out.
+Static IP address to make it easy to find.
+- Another Pi configured for NAS.
+Static IP address.
+Running OpenMedia Vault.
+Connected to spare external USB hard drive.
+192.168.10.2
-- Misc other Pis for NAS, Home Automation, monitoring the aquarium.
+- Other misc Pis for Home Automation, monitoring the aquarium.
+- A leftover Lynksys wireless router conected to either the cable modem or another router.
+This keeps the home lab on it's own network.
+It's possible to log into the homelab network.

 ## The process